Sea Snake Envenomation Medication

 An alternative to polyvalent sea snake antivenom is monovalent sea snake antivenom (Haffkine Institute, Bombay, India), prepared against the venom of E schistosa, which is effective against most sea snake venoms.
 Finally, tiger snake (N scutatus) antivenom (Commonwealth Serum Laboratories, Melbourne, Australia) displays substantial activity against sea snake venoms because of a close relationship between tiger snake and sea snake venoms.

-IV infusion should be started at a slow rate, which may be increased if no evidence of significant allergic reaction exists.
+The intravenous infusion should be started at a slow rate, which may be increased if no evidence of significant allergic reaction exists.
 Most authorities recommend premedication with diphenhydramine.

 Antihistamines